OJddJO/WordLanguage/doc/README.md

 - create a string variable `name` and assign it the input from the user with the prompt `Enter your name: `
 - print Hello and the string value in `name`

-> [!NOTE]
+> [!IMPORTANT]
-> One line of code can contain multiple statements.
-You can perform multiple tasks on the same line, even if it is not recommended.
+> One line of code can only contain one statement.
+You can **not** perform multiple tasks on the same line.
-> For example, the following code is valid:
+> For example, the following code is not valid:
 > ```
 > str name assign input "Enter your name: " print "Hello" str name
 > ```